 Before you submit your required samples for drug screening, it is important that you disclose a complete list of all medications that you have taken recently.
 Remember that some of these substances may still be detectable in your system for weeks after the last use.
 There are different types of drug tests that can be used.
 More sophisticated, sensitive tests can be used to detect forbidden substances.
 These include the high-performance liquid chromatography test and gas chromatography-mass spectrometry.
 The test administrator can determine the right test to use based on the medications that you have been using.

-The Best Defense for a Positive Drug Test
+Responding to a Positive Drug Test

 poppy seed bagel